A Survey of Knowledge Tracing: Models, Variants, and Applications: Variants of Knowledge Tracing Models

-Another means of modeling individualization for a larger range of students is clustering, where we can train more appropriate models for different groups of students \citep{pardos2012clustered}.
-K-means is a basic clustering algorithm, which randomly initializes a set of K cluster centroids; these clusters are identified using Euclidean distance.
+Another means of modeling individualization is clustering, which considers a wider range of students in different groups \citep{pardos2012clustered}.
+By clustering the students into various groups, we can train different KT models and make predictions on the test data.
+The number of clusters is then varied according to the student groups and the predicting process is repeated iteratively.
+Finally, we can obtain a set of different predictions.
+Furthermore, there are two common methods used to combine these predictions \citep{trivedi2011clustering}: (1) uniform averaging, which simply averages the predictions; (2) weighted averaging, which combines the models by means of a weighted average.
+To realize clustering, K-means is a basic clustering algorithm that randomly initializes a set of cluster centroids, which are identified using Euclidean distance.
 Another popular clustering algorithm is spectral clustering, which represents the data as an undirected graph and analyzes the spectrum of the graph Laplacian obtained from the pairwise similarities of data points.
 Recently, some novel clustering algorithms have been proposed, including discrete nonnegative spectral clustering \citep{7920371} and clustering uncertain data \citep{6051435}.
-After clustering the students into K groups, we can train K different KT models and make predictions on the test data.
-The number of clusters K is then varied from K - 1 to 1 and the above process is repeated iteratively.
-Finally, we can obtain a set of K different predictions.
-Furthermore, for combining these predictions, there are two common methods \citep{trivedi2011clustering}: (1) uniform averaging, which simply averages the K predictions, (2) weighted averaging, which combines the models by means of a weighted average.